HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

 ### Style customization

 You can override styles by targeting the component's class names or part attribute.
-Other components can be overridden in a similar manner.
-Refer to the styling examples below for `dx-button` and `dx-input-textfield`.
+You can override ther components in a similar manner.
+Refer to the following styling examples for `dx-button` and `dx-input-textfield`.

 !!! note
     The `part` attribute is used to name parts of a shadow tree, which can then be styled from outside the shadow DOM using the `::part()` pseudo-element.
 This allows you to apply CSS styles to shadow tree elements from the parent DOM.
 For more information about supported `part` attributes, see [Atomic Components](components.md#atomic-components).